^

 Indications Aprocana

 Prostate cancer often depends on male sex hormones, such as testosterone, to grow.
 Flutamide is an antiandrogen drug that blocks the action of testosterone in the body.
-It helps slow or stop tumor growth and may be effective in controlling prostate cancer.
+This helps slow or stop tumor growth and may be effective in controlling prostate cancer.

 Aprocan is typically used in patients with prostate cancer that has metastasized (spread to other organs) or in cases where it does not respond to other medications or treatments.